Ontario outlines how Pfizer vaccine delivery delay will affect its COVID-19 immunization plan

 The first dose of coronavirus vaccinations have also been given at all long-term care facilities in the Ottawa Public Health Region, Durham Region and the Simcoe Muskoka District Health Unit.

-Last week, Canada’s procurement minister, Anita Anand, announced Canada’s supply of the Pfizer-BioNTech coronavirus vaccine has been hit by a temporary delay.
+“In the first quarter, our Phase 1, we will have the same number of vaccines allocated to us that we expected all along and that we’ve been planning to use.
+Obviously, we’re now looking at that with a little bit of caution just to make sure that we do see that supply arriving.”

+Hillier said the province should still be able to vaccinate all Ontarians by late summer but that it “all comes back to the arrival of the vaccines.”

+The news that Canada won’t receive any Pfizer COVID-19 vaccines next week comes less than one week after it was announced that there would be a shipment delay in the Pfizer-BioNTech vaccines.
 This is due to the fact that the company is ramping up its European manufacturing capacity, which will affect the vaccine’s production.

 — With files from Global News’ Abigail Bimman and Rachel GilmoreView link »